I am one year sober today.

 I am sharing my story because, like many others, I do not fit the stereotype.

-I am a young woman, a founder of a multi-million dollar business and have been featured in Bloomberg and Forbes.
+I am a 29 year-old woman, a founder of a multi-million dollar business that has been featured in Bloomberg and Forbes.
 I have incredibly supportive friends and family.
 I bought and own my 2-bedroom apartment in New York City.
 I have a zero on the ACE score.
 And I’ve struggled with alcohol addiction.

 It is in secrecy where stigma & shame is born, and I want to use my platform to bring this topic into the light so the people who need help are more likely to seek it out because they are less ashamed.